dbelyaev/action-checkstyle/README.md

 ## Example

-An example of how the reported Checkstyle violations will look on a pull request is shown below ([link to PR](https://github.com/dbelyaev/action-checkstyle-tester/pull/1)):
+An example of how the reported Checkstyle violations will look on a pull request is shown below ([link to example PR](https://github.com/dbelyaev/action-checkstyle-tester/pull/9)):

 ![PR comment with violation](https://user-images.githubusercontent.com/6915328/149333188-4600a75d-5670-4013-9395-d5852e3c7839.png)